appcircleio/appcircle-docusaurus/docs/publish-module/index.md

 # Publish

-The Publish module is a powerful feature in Appcircle that allows you to distribute your mobile applications to the App Store, Google Play, and Huawei AppGallery.
+The Publish module is a powerful feature in Appcircle that allows you to distribute your mobile applications to the App Store, Google Play, Huawei AppGallery and Microsoft Intune.
 It provides a streamlined process for sending your apps directly to the stores or to TestFlight for beta testing.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-main.png' />